Home Seasonal strategies The Martin Luther King Jr. Day Holiday Effect In Trading (Backtest And...

 The call to have a national holiday in honor of Dr. King began almost immediately after his death.
 By 1970, a number of states and cities made his birthday, January 15, a holiday.
 However, it took a long fight to get the 1983 legislation that made the third Monday in January a federal holiday in his honor.
 The first nationwide observance of the holiday came in 1986.

-Yes, it is a nontrading day in the US, as all U.S. financial markets close for the holiday.
+Yes, MLK day is a nontrading day in the US for the stock market, as all U.S. financial markets close for the holiday.
 No trading takes place on the New York Stock Exchange or Nasdaq on Martin Luther King Jr. Day.

 The Martin Luther King Jr. Day holiday effect – backtest